 - Raymond E. Baldwin Inn of Court

-- Greater Bridgeport Bar Association - member, past-chair, Young Lawyers Section
+- Greater Bridgeport Bar Association - past-chair, Young Lawyers Section

 - Alpha Community Services YMCA - former vice chair, board of managers